Schweizer RU-38 Twin Condor: RU-38B

 The RU-38B is able to achieve quiet operation while loitering by using a propeller speed as low as 1000 rpm.
-This is possible because the sailplane-derived wing is efficient and flight at low airspeed can be sustained with low power.
-Exhaust from the front engine is routed overwing, reducing the noise footprint.
+This is possible because the sailplane-derived wing is efficient, and flight at low airspeed can be sustained with low power.
+Exhaust from the front engine is routed over the wing, reducing the noise footprint.

 Two RU-38Bs were delivered to the US Department of Justice, one in 2004 and one in 2005.

 The RU-38B model was still being actively marketed by Schweizer in 2011.

 Certification

-Neither the RU-38A or B was certified by the Federal Aviation Administration.
-Instead all aircraft operate as experimental aircraft in the Research and Development category.
+Neither the RU-38A or RU-38B was certified by the Federal Aviation Administration.
+Instead, all aircraft operate as experimental aircraft in the Research and Development category.